Sartre Studies International

 Manuscripts that have been accepted for publication but do not conform to the Sartre Studies International style may be returned to the author for amendment.
 Upon acceptance, authors are required to submit copyright agreements and all necessary permission letters for reprinting or modifying copyrighted materials.
 The author is fully responsible for obtaining all permissions.

-Sartre Studies International is published twice a year and in Association with the United Kingdom Society for Sartrean Studies (issue 1) and North American Sartre Society (issue 2).
+Sartre Studies International is published twice a year and in Association with the United Kingdom Sartre Society (issue 1) and North American Sartre Society (issue 2).

 Please consult the appropriate style guide for either UK submissions (comprehensive or abbreviated) or US submissions for the following conventions: Spelling and punctuation; the presentation of numbers and dates; the style for references.
 For requirements regarding display materials (illustrations, maps, photographs, figures, and tables), please refer to the style guide.